Ananyarao610/Project-Quantum/README.md

 # Project-Quantum

-A repository for Portfolio optimisation using Quantum computing for MTC
+A repository for Portfolio optimisation using Quantum computing for Micosoft